This program is taught in FRENCH.

 The thesis, carried out in Master 2, counts for 28 credits.

-46 elective credits remain to be chosen, spread out over the two years of the Master's programme.
+46 elective credits remain to be chosen, spread out over the two years of the Master's program.
 The student's choice must be ratified by the studies committee; the course list may include focus-specific courses if the student so desires.
-The studies committee makes certain that the student's choices are crossdisciplinary.
-Excessive specialisation could hinder the openmindedness that teachers need.
+The studies committee makes certain that the student's choices are cross-disciplinary.
+Excessive specialization could hinder the openmindedness that teachers need.
 As a result, efforts will be made to attain a balance between the various branches of physics (physics of fundamental interactions, material physics, applied mathematics).

 Key learning outcomes

 After completing this curriculum, graduates will be able to: